Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 Despite lauding Netanyahu, Trump recognised that global opinion was turning against Israel due to the horrific atrocities in Gaza.

-“The world is big and is strong, and ultimately the world wins,” Trump said.
+“The world is big and is strong, and ultimately, the world wins,” Trump said.

 Several of Israel’s Western allies recognised a Palestinian state in the past months, partly in response to the horrors Israel was unleashing on Gaza.

-The US president said he congratulates Netanyahu for taking the “victory” instead of continuing the war indefinitely.
+The US president said he congratulated Netanyahu for taking the “victory” instead of continuing the war indefinitely.

 “If you would have gone on for three, four more years – keep fighting, fighting, fighting – it was getting bad.
 It was getting heated,” he said.